-Allows kernel extensions to retrieve the current value of the u t error field.
+Allows kernel extensions to read the ut_error field for the current thread.

 #include <sys/types.h> #include <sys/errno.h> int getuerror ()

 The getuerror kernel service allows a kernel extension in a process environment to retrieve the current value of the current thread's ut error field.
 Kernel extensions can use the getuerror service when using system calls or other kernel services that return error information in the ut error field.